-Definition 6.5.
-A continuous map of topological spaces $f : X \to Y$ is called an indentification map if it surjective, and Y has the quotient topology with respect to f as a function.
+Definition 6.6.
+A continuous map of topological spaces $f: X \to Y$ is called an identification map or quotient map if it surjective, and Y has the quotient topology with respect to f as a function.

 Identification maps have the following interesting universal property.